matt-harrison/starwars/README.md

   * audit each class
   * audit each constant

-FEATURES:
+CODE FEATURES:
-* let player be killed by own bomb after active?
+* projectiles last one extra frame before being removed
 * how can user win with a character lacking any attack?
 * add optional X or Y percentage-based coordinate for actors to spawn (like obstacles)?
 * add increasing chance of enemies turning toward player as levels progress?
   * make some enemies chase player?
+* obstacles and/or dead bodies stop projectiles?
+* npm lint?
+* npm test?
+* sliding touch?

+SPRITE FEATURES:
 * password menu!
 * episode menu...
 * reward menu: reveal password for random character
 * neutrals who stand still but can be killed? bartender? han & chewie in mos eisley?
 * obstacles that can take damage?
-* obstacles and/or dead bodies stop projectiles?
 * make lightsabers bounce off obstacles?
 * add shadow under falcon obstacle (like speeder).
 * overlapping d-pad buttons to include center in opacity change